gomorpheus/morpheus-apidoc/source/includes/_license.md

 Parameter | Default | Description
 --------- | ------- | -----------
-license      |  | License Key Content.
-A very long and silly string.
+license      |  | License Key, an encrypted string that should be kept secret.

 This endpoint installs a new license in the Morpheus appliance.

 <aside class="info">
 Be careful.
 This will replace your current license key, which may impact the features available in the Morpheus appliance.
+Make sure you have a copy of your current license key in case you want to roll-back by installing the previous key.
 </aside>

 ## Test License

-This endpoint can be used to decode a license to see if it is valid and other information about it.
-This is just a test, it does not install the key.
+This endpoint can be used to decode a license to see if it is valid and inspect the license settings, such as who it belongs to and the enabled features.
+This is only a test, it does not install the key, or make any changes to your appliance.

 ```shell
 curl -XPOST "$MORPHEUS_API_URL/api/license/test" \